Notes on the Geography of Northern India: New Delhi

 He needs the elevated base to keep the ermine clean.

-Oh, the bills!
-And the trouble packing!
+Oh, the trouble packing!
+And walking!

 He stands surrounded by acolytes, or in some cases merely their plinths.